Updated December 7, 2018

 The square where the basilica is located.
-Large and oval, is surrounded by two passages of colonnades.
-There are two fountains, one in each focus of the ellipse, and an obelisk in the center.
+Large and oval, is surrounded by two passages of doric-style colonnades.
+It was designed by Bernini and built between 1656 and 1667.
+There are two fountains, one in each focus of the ellipse, and an Egyptian obelisk 25 meters high (41 including pedestal) in the center.

 ST. PETER’S BASILICA

 The largest basilica in Italy and one of the largest in the world, or the largest, depending on the sources you check.
-Open daily from 7 to 19:00.
+Open daily from 7 to 19:00, free admission.
 The highlights of the interior are:

 - Michelangelo’s Pietà, one of his masterpieces.
 It is near the entrance on the right hand side.

 - In the center, Bernini’s baldachin, from where the Pope usually officiate religious ceremonies.